RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       -  allowing him to gamble large sums of money at their casino, despite knowing that he had a gambling addiction.
       - problem gambling and the responsibility of casinos to protect vulnerable customers.
     - The leading case on unconscionability is Commercial Bank of Australia v Amadio (1983) 151 CLR 447
-      - parents of a builder had guaranteed their son’s business loans with the bank,
+      - parents of a builder had guaranteed their son's business loans with the bank,
-        - little understanding of English and little education, they didn’t understand that the business was not going well,
+        - little understanding of English and little education, they didn't understand that the business was not going well,
         - the guarantee was unlimited
         - and they could lose their home.
-      - Court in common found no issue, but equity said that the parents were at ‘special disadvantage’ and told the bank to go away
+      - Court in common found no issue, but equity said that the parents were at 'special disadvantage' and told the bank to go away
     - Ratio is the tipping point to the argument
       - In this case, how the precedent would be applied, was he at special disadvantage
     -  Louth v Diprose [1992] HCA 61
-      - extent of knowledge the defendant must have of the plaintiff’s disability
+      - extent of knowledge the defendant must have of the plaintiff's disability
         - unconscionable for the defendant to take advantage of the plaintiff
-    - Indifference to his gambling addiction was not enough, they needed to take advantage of the state to be at ‘special disadvantage’
+    - Indifference to his gambling addiction was not enough, they needed to take advantage of the state to be at 'special disadvantage'
 - Case law and precedent
   - Case law = common law
-  -  Commonwealth’s Administrative Appeals Tribunal.
+  -  Commonwealth's Administrative Appeals Tribunal.
   - Donoghue v Stevenson
     - found the decomposed remains of a snail in a bottle of gingerbeer she was drinking
       - Caused shock and severe gastroenteritis
     - Developed neighbor principal
-      - Those in close proximity to what you’re doing and will be affected by it
+      - Those in close proximity to what you're doing and will be affected by it
         - i.e., manufacturer of a drink and drinker
   - Plaintiff
     - Appears first in civil